About me

 MARTIN LANG

-I believe I began my coaching journey way back in my early 20’s when I picked up my first ‘self-help’ book looking for answers to life’s questions of ‘how do I succeed’ and ‘why does it hurt so much’, or simply ‘why is life so hard?’
+I think my coaching journey really began in my early twenties, when I picked up my first self-help book searching for answers to questions that felt impossible to ignore: How do I succeed?
+Why does life hurt so much?
+Why is it so hard?

 Martin Lang